Ange Postecoglou: Nottingham Forest

 On 9 September 2025, Postecoglou was announced as head coach of English Premier League club Nottingham Forest, signing a two-year contract, as successor of Nuno Espírito Santo.
 Postecoglou lost his first game as Nottingham Forest manager 3–0 to Arsenal, soon followed by a defeat by Swansea City in the League Cup and draws against Burnley and Real Betis, having led in all three.
 These draws were followed by defeats by Sunderland and Newcastle United in the Premier League and FC Midtjylland in the Europa League, meaning Postecoglou was winless in his first seven fixtures – the worst start by a Forest manager in over a century – and saw his job security being questioned after less than a month in charge.

-After a 3–0 home defeat by Chelsea on 18 October 2025 which saw the team drop into the relegation zone, Forest announced the departure of Postecoglou only 18 minutes after the final whistle, making him the shortest reigning manager in the club's history.
+After a 3–0 home defeat by Chelsea on 18 October 2025 which saw the team drop into the relegation zone, Forest announced Postecoglou's sacking only 19 minutes after the final whistle, making him the shortest reigning manager in the club's history.
 Evangelos Marinakis, the club's owner, had already left his seat when Forest were 2–0 down.
-Postecoglou won none of his 8 games in charge, drawing 2 and losing 6.
-His managerial reign of just 39 days is the second shortest in English Premier League history; only Sam Allardyce's 30-day tenure at Leeds United was shorter.
+Postecoglou went winless in his 8 games in charge, drawing 2 and losing 6.
+His managerial reign of only 39 days is the shortest of any manager in Premier League history; only Sam Allardyce's 30-day tenure as interim manager of Leeds United in 2023 was shorter.
 He was replaced by Sean Dyche.

+Al-Nassr

+On 3 July 2026, Postecoglou was officially announced as head coach of Saudi Pro League club Al-Nassr, signing a two-year contract, as successor of Jorge Jesus.